star-cats/blinky-dome/Patterns/README.md

 larger than one beat wrap, which only comes up above 300 BPM.
 The phase ramp moves with the trigger, so both outputs always describe the same beat.

-The second row is set-and-forget. **Rate** picks how often to emit — `Half` (every other beat), `Single` (the default, on the beat), or `Double` (twice per beat).
-It changes only the output: the tracker still follows the music at its real tempo, and BPM keeps reporting that, with the chart marking emitted beats and the readout naming the rate when it isn't Single.
-Half time lands on real beats, just every other one; double time interleaves midpoints.
-Rate composes with Shift, so you can run at double time nudged 40ms early.
+The second row is set-and-forget. **Min BPM** is the slowest tempo worth believing — a gap longer than a few beats at that rate reads as a dropout rather than a very slow beat. **Avg** is the moving-average window, higher being steadier but slower to follow. **Relearn** throws the tempo away and starts over.

-Then **Min BPM** sets the tempo range (intervals fold into Min BPM up to twice Min BPM, so a gate hitting every eighth note still reports the right tempo), **Avg** is the moving-average window — higher is steadier but slower to follow — and **Relearn** throws the tempo away and starts over.
+The tracker takes the gate's spacing at face value: whatever rate it fires at is the tempo it reports.
+A gate hitting every eighth note is tracked at eighth-note tempo, not folded back to the quarter.
+That puts the burden on the gate — if the tempo reads double what you expect, fix it at the Band Gate rather than here.

 ### The chart